ruairikeane11/project5-ruairikeane11/README.md

 - CSS has been validated with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 These were the results.

 - Python has been validated with until no errors were found.[CI PYTHON LINTER](https://pep8ci.herokuapp.com/).

+### Manual Testing
+- I used Devtools for the development of this website.
+I often would test different styles in the devtools environment, before writing them in my style.css file.
+- I used the 'Lighthouse' feature to ensure my project scored high in accessibilty on each page.

+#### Desktop Testing
+- The site was developed on a laptop and the majority of the testing was done on Google Chrome.
+- The site was tested on other browsers.
+- The site was sent to friends and family with different laptop sizes to get different looks.

+### Mobile Testing
+- I sent the site to myself and viewed it on a Iphone XR.
+- I used Devtools to view the site on many different mobile screen sizes
+- The site was also sent to numerous different mobile users to get feedback about its responsiveness.

+### Automated Testing
+- I decided to not use automatic testing in the production of this project.
+As you can see, there is nothing in the test.py files.
+Automatic testing can be more effective than manual testing in the long run, as you can test multiple test cases and find bugs that a human might miss during manual testing.
+As this website was relatively basic, I could find all of the bugs through manual testing and fix them easily.

+# Deployment
+## Local Instructions
+- Copy the repo here (https://ruairikeane-project4rua-15b816h0t6u.ws-eu114.gitpod.io/).
+- Open up an IDE and paste the copied repo.
+- Once opened, install all of the needed dependencies. (pip install -r requirements.txt)
+- Create an .env file and add necessary environment variables like 'SECRET_KEY' and 'DATABASE_URL'.
+- Run command (python manage.py migrate).
+- Create a superuser (python manage.py createsuperuser).
+- Run the server with (python3 manage.py runserver).
+- The website should now be visible.

+## Heroku
+- This project was deployed early on in the development stage with Heroku.
+- For deployment, 'DEBUG' was set to 'False'.
+- 'ALLOWED_HOSTS' was updated.
+- A 'Procfile' was created for Heroku deploy.
+- A 'requirements.txt' was added with all of the dependecies listed.
+- Two config vars were added.
+The 'DATABASE_URL' and a 'SECRET_KEY'.
+- A python buildpack was also added in the settings tab.

+# Credits

+## Boutique Ado Walkthrough Project
+- I found the 'Boutique Ado'  walkthrough project extemely helpful.
+The site incorporated many similar features and systmens to my own project and took alot of inspiration of the neat aesthetics of an e-commerce fashion store.

+## Mentor Tutor
+- I had three meeting with my Mentor Tutor throughout this process.
+After each session I had a clear idea of what was needed in order to develop the website further.

+## Contact
+- Contact @ruairi.rk@icloud.com